practicingruby/practicing-ruby-paid/posts/v6/003-actors.md

 is: if we let two concurrent threads to execute that code at the same time there is still a chance of a deadlock.
 Let's say the waiter checks the number of chopsticks used and see it is 3.
-At that moment, the scheduler yields control to another philosopher who is just picking his chopstick.
+At that moment, the scheduler yields control to another philosopher who is just picking the chopstick.
 When the execution flow comes back to the original thread, it will allow the original philosopher to eat, even if there are maybe more than four chopsticks already in use.